MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

     pip install -r requirements.txt
     ```
 ---
-# Synthetic Data with injested anomalies
+# Synthetic Data with ingested anomalies
 ## Configurations
 - The configurations can be accessed through the following folder :
     ```bash